CReM-BU/Vanuytsel_hPSC/README.md

 zcat /restricted/projectnb/crem-bioinfo/project_workspace/19_06_24_kim_citeseq/calculations/cellranger_count_all3runs/$pre/outs/filtered_feature_bc_matrix/barcodes.tsv.gz | cut -f 1 -d "-"  > /restricted/projectnb/crem-bioinfo/project_workspace/19_06_24_kim_citeseq/calculations/CITE-count-seq/${pre}.wl
 done

-# Questions

-# Pending:
-FeaturePlot: formatted RNA and ADT levels of genes that were targetted in ADTs (list will be supplied by Kim) in combined analysis
-COMET results
-Add ADT levels to SPRING annotations
-Distribution of ADTs re-formatted: histograms w/ limit of x-axis at 1000 Re-draw feature plots with color scale limits at  max.cutoff = "q80"

-Re-analysis w/ mouse data:
-    what's the background noise of ADTs in mouse?
-    How similar is endothelial cluster
-POSTPONE: In GPI80P sample, regressing out any cell cycle differences -> keep previous cluster annotation, to be able to visualize them

 # For COMET (selection of marker combinations):
 module load python3